cybercog/laravel-clickhouse/README.md

 ## Introduction

-Laravel ClickHouse Migrations is database helper package.
+Laravel ClickHouse database integration.
-It adds generation and execution of ClickHouse database migrations to the Laravel application.
+This package includes generation and execution of the ClickHouse database migrations in the Laravel application.

+## Features

+- [smi2/phpClickHouse] client integration
+- Migration creation
+- Migration execution

 ## Installation